SciFiFarms/scififarms.com/pages/02.technocore/03.env-vars/docs.md

     Used for developing TechnoCore.
 For more information, see [Dev: Enviornment Variables](/dev/env-vars).

 !
-If you want to load more than one defaults file, then you have to use unique LOAD_STACK_NAMES env vars.
+If you want to load more than one defaults file, then you have to use unique LOAD_ENV_NAMES env vars.
 If you have the same variable name, for example:
 ! ```
 !
-LOAD_STACK=dev.env
+LOAD_ENV=dev.env
 !
-LOAD_STACK=grav.env
+LOAD_ENV=grav.env
 ! ```
 !
 Then grav.env will override dev.env and only grav.env will be loaded.
 Instead, use something like:
 ! ```
 !
-LOAD_STACK_DEV=dev.env
+LOAD_ENV_DEV=dev.env
 !
-LOAD_STACK_GRAV=grav.env
+LOAD_ENV_GRAV=grav.env
 ! ```

 [//]: # ( TODO: Have this file displayed in page with https://github.com/anza/grav-plugin-filesource )